krisztianb/typedoc-plugin-replace-in-comments/README.md

 TypeDoc automatically detects plugins installed via npm.
 After installation TypeDoc can be used normally and you can configure this plugin as described below.

+### Requirements

+The plugin requires TypeDoc version 0.21.x or 0.22.x to be installed.

 ## Configuration

 This plugin adds a new option to TypeDoc: `replace-in-comments-config`